bibek22/blog/content/computer-programming-third-year.md

 in the source code to explain or comment on a portion of the code, statement, a function or an expression to help the reader understand the code fast and more easily.
 Comments serve various purpose which are outlined below:
-    * For code description: Explain a piece of code.
+    * To explain a piece of code.
-    * Planning and Review: To write pseudo-code which will be filled in with actual code later.
+    * To write pseudo-code which will later be filled in with actual code.
-    * Algorithmic Description: To explain why a certain algorithm was chosen and not the other.
+    * To explain why a certain algorithm was chosen instead of the other.
-    * Request for comments: Comments can be used to communicate when the project is large and multiple programmers are working on the same project at once.
+    * Comments can be used to communicate when the project is large and multiple programmers are working on the same project at once.
-    * Documentation: Comments can be added which is used for automatic documentation generation for an API or a program.
+    * Comments can be used to generate documentation for an API or a program automatically.
-    * Debugging: During debugging, any portion of the code can be commented for trail and error.
+    * During debugging, any portion of the code can be commented for trail and error.

 In C, any text between `/*` and `*/` are considered as comments.
 For eg: